 Now is the perfect time for a road trip.
 Sample award-winning Tennessee wines while traveling along the Great Valley Wine Trail.
-Here are the five Made in Tennessee wineries you can expect to experience on your excursion:
+Here are the four Made in Tennessee wineries you can expect to experience on your excursion:

 Goodwater Vineyards – Mosheim